 |わか るよ||I understand.|

 Informal, indicates emotion or emphasis on opinion.
 Men prefer to use "な" instead of "ね".

 |たな かは ばか だな...||Tanaka is a fool ...|

 |それは間違っていると思うな||それはまちがっているおもうな||I think this is wrong.|

 な can also indicate a ban when placed after verbs.
 Directly this can sound rude.

-Used to say that you are uncertain about something, or do not know if you are sure of something. かしら is mainly used by women.
+Used to say that you are uncertain about something, or don't know if you are sure about something.かしら is mostly used by women.

-You are asking a question by using the particle "か" and at the same time leaving your opinion uncertain using "な".
+You are asking a question when using the particle "か" and at the same time leaving your opinion uncertain using "な".